 The phrases "color scheme" and "color palette" seem to be used interchangeably, but they're different.

 - A color scheme is used to describe the framework of how the colors are chosen and put together.
 A color scheme is based on color theory, like a monochromatic scheme.

-A color palette is how I refer to the actual colors that you’ve chosen, based on your color scheme.
+- A color palette refers to the actual colors that you’ve chosen, based on your color scheme.
 So if you chose a complementary color scheme, the color palette would include colors by name, or by paint color.
 It’s more specific to your project.

 You don’t need an extensive color education to create a gorgeous color scheme, but you will need to know about color relationships.
 Creating a color scheme that is based on color relationships is going to feel and look more harmonious than a scheme created without planning.

-- Tetradic Color Scheme is a scheme using two sets of complementary colors.
+- Tetradic Color Scheme: A scheme using two sets of complementary colors.
 Having four colors to work with can be more challenging, but it can also produce a full and rich color scheme.
 Using a dominant color with three accent colors is one way to harmonize a tetradic color scheme.
 The other way to create a pleasant tetradic scheme is using muted tones of the four colors.
 Any complementary scheme will contain warm and cool colors and requires special care balancing the two.

 If you find a color wheel that illustrates color relationships, you can easily experiment with all of these color schemes to find the perfect one.
 Once your color scheme is decided, the fun begins as you create a palette of your desired colors.